-William Paterson University COMM 1200, Media and Society Winter 2019/19
+William Paterson University COMM 1200, Media and Society, Winter Break 2019-20 Dec 2019 - Jan 2020 Online

-Online Class

-Dr. Rob Quicke Email contact: quicker@wpunj.edu Office Phone: 973-720-3669 Please put "Student Comm 1200" in the subject line when emailing.
+Dr. Rob Quicke

+Email contact: quicker@wpunj.edu

+Office Phone: 973-720-3669

+Please put "Student Comm 1200" in the subject line when emailing.

 Office hours are by appointment only: The best way to get my attention is by e-mail.
 I'm online frequently.
 Please try to keep the message short.
-If you have something that needs face-to-face discussion, please contact me to set up an appointment.
+If you have something that needs face-to-face discussion, please get to me around class time.

-Required Text: No assigned text - multiple readings as assigned by the professor.
+Required Text: No assigned text - multiple daily readings as assigned by the professor.